Changemakers celebrates the activists, icons and allies behind 120 years of women’s rights in Australia.

 Discover the many ways changemakers transform policy, opinion, standards and rights; see the first pamphlets organising women to protest, the hand-embroidered banners of craftivist Tal Fitzpatrick, Julie Bishop’s red shoes and more.

-Hidden Stories audio experience.
-Six voices working to make change.
-Music and stories about art, representation, and shaping the future.
-You can listen to this audio experience at home or in the exhibition. moadoph.gov.au/hiddenstories
+In the Hidden Stories audio experience listen to six voices working to make change.
+Hear music and stories about art, representation, and shaping the future.
+This audio experience can be enjoyed at home or in the exhibition.
+Visit the website for more information.

 Dates30 Jun 2022 – 29 Jun 2024